 - a.
 If the Sub-Recipient has a pre-existing patent or copyright, the Sub-Recipient shall retain all rights and entitlements to that pre-existing patent or copyright unless the Agreement provides otherwise. - b.
 If any discovery or invention is developed in the course of or as a result of work or services performed under this Agreement, or in any way connected with it, the Sub-Recipient shall refer the discovery or invention to the Division for a determination whether the State of Florida will seek patent protection in its name.
 Any patent rights accruing under or in connection with the performance of this Agreement are reserved to the State of Florida.
 If any books, manuals, films, or other copyrightable material are produced, the Sub-Recipient shall notify the Division.
 Any copyrights accruing under or in connection with the performance under this Agreement are transferred by the Sub-Recipient to the State of Florida. - c.
 Within thirty days of execution of this Agreement, the Sub-Recipient shall disclose all intellectual properties relating to the performance of this Agreement which he or she knows or should know could give rise to a patent or copyright.
 The Sub-Recipient shall retain all rights and entitlements to any pre-existing intellectual property which is disclosed.
 Failure to disclose will indicate that no such property exists.
-The Division shall then, under Paragraph (b), have the right to all patents and copyrights which accrue during performance of the Agreement.
+The Division shall then, under Paragraph (b), have the right to all patents and copyrights which accrue during performance of the Agreement. - d.
+If the Sub-Recipient qualifies as a state university under Florida law, then, pursuant to section 1004.23, Florida Statutes, any invention conceived exclusively by the employees of the Sub-Recipient shall become the sole property of the Sub-Recipient.
+In the case of joint inventions, that is inventions made jointly by one or more employees of both parties hereto, each party shall have an equal, undivided interest in and to such joint inventions.
+The Division shall retain a perpetual, irrevocable, fully-paid, nonexclusive license, for its use and the use of its contractors of any resulting patented, copyrighted or trademarked work products, developed solely by the Sub-Recipient, under this Agreement, for Florida government purposes.

-(25)LEGAL AUTHORIZATION.
+(25) LEGAL AUTHORIZATION.